-How to Design a Superior Employee Training Manual
+How to Design a Template for an Employee Training Manual

 Could onboarding new employees be as easy as checking boxes?

 Unfortunately for human resource professionals and hiring managers, the short answer is no. However, the entire onboarding process can be drastically simpler and more effective with an employee training manual template.

 Standardizing the primary components of new-hire onboarding increases efficiency and provides helpful structure for both managers and employees.
 A training template ensures certain onboarding elements are fulfilled, while leaving enough room to personalize training to fit the new hire’s specific needs.